hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_instance.html.markdown

 * `local_auth_enabled` - (Optional) Whether local authentication methods is enabled.
 Defaults to `true`.
 Changing this forces a new Machine Learning Compute Instance to be created.

-* `enable_node_public_ip` - (Optional) Whether the compute instance will have a public ip.
+* `node_public_ip_enabled` - (Optional) Whether the compute instance will have a public ip.
 To set this to false a `subnet_resource_id` needs to be set.
 Defaults to `true`.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `ssh` - (Optional) A `ssh` block as defined below.
 Specifies policy and settings for SSH access.
 Changing this forces a new Machine Learning Compute Instance to be created.